Twelfth of July: Thousands to take part in Orange Order parades

 Rising Covid cases

-Meanwhile, the Department of Health has appealed to the public to be patient when using health and social care services over the holiday period.
+Meanwhile, the Department of Health has appealed to the public to be patient when using health and social care services over the Twelfth holiday period.

 In a statement, it said rising Covid infections were once again having an impact on staff absences in health and social care and that more people with Covid were being admitted to hospitals.